majagarbulinska/PCAGreyImageReconstruction/README.md

 ```

 ##### The `createReconDF()` function
-This function takes the path to an image, reconstructs it using the given number of principle components and outputs a dataframe ready for ploting using the `ggplot2`.
+This function takes the path to an image, reconstructs it using the given number of principle components and outputs a dataframe ready for ploting using the `ggplot2` package.